Skip to content

 This project aims to create an open-source, free, beginner-friendly introductory tutorial on data structures and algorithms.

-- The entire book uses animated illustrations, with clear and easy-to-understand content and a smooth learning curve, guiding beginners to explore the knowledge map of data structures and algorithms.
+• The entire book uses animated illustrations, with clear and easy-to-understand content and a smooth learning curve, guiding beginners through the landscape of data structures and algorithms.

-If you are an algorithm beginner who has never been exposed to algorithms, or if you already have some problem-solving experience and have a vague understanding of data structures and algorithms, oscillating between knowing and not knowing, then this book is tailor-made for you!
+If you are an algorithm beginner who has never studied algorithms, or if you already have some problem-solving experience but only a hazy understanding of data structures and algorithms, then this book is tailor-made for you!

 If you have already accumulated a certain amount of problem-solving experience and are familiar with most question types, this book can help you review and organize your algorithm knowledge system, and the repository's source code can be used as a "problem-solving toolkit" or "algorithm dictionary."

-If you are an algorithm "expert," we look forward to receiving your valuable suggestions, or participating in creation together.
+If you are an algorithm "expert," we look forward to receiving your valuable suggestions, or joining us as a contributor.

 Prerequisites

-You need to have at least a programming foundation in any language, and be able to read and write simple code.
+You need basic programming knowledge in at least one language and the ability to read and write simple code.

 The main content of this book is shown in Figure 0-1.

-- Data structures: Classification methods for basic data types and data structures.
-The definition, advantages and disadvantages, common operations, common types, typical applications, implementation methods, etc. of data structures such as arrays, linked lists, stacks, queues, hash tables, trees, heaps, and graphs.
+• Data structures: Classification methods for basic data types and data structures.
+Definitions, advantages and disadvantages, common operations, common types, typical applications, implementation methods, and more for data structures such as arrays, linked lists, stacks, queues, hash tables, trees, heaps, and graphs.

 Figure 0-1 Main content of this book

 The code review work for this book was completed by coderonion, curtishd, Gonglja, gvenusleo, hpstory, justin-tse, khoaxuantu, krahets, night-cruise, nuomi1, Reanon and rongyi (in alphabetical order).
-Thanks to them for the time and effort they put in, it is they who ensure the standardization and unity of code in various languages.
+Thanks to them for the time and effort they put in; they helped keep the code consistent and standardized across the different language versions.

 The ePub ebook generation tool for this book was developed by zhongfq.
 We thank him for his contribution, which provides readers with a more flexible way to read.